dugramen/godot-global-project/README.md

 > [!TIP]
 > The entire addon import functionality (next section) is implemented as an `editor-only` plugin in `/editor-only/included/addon-importer-plugin.gd`.
 You can view that code as an example.
+>
+> You'll notice that it uses a code based UI framework, [GDX](GDX.md).
+I made it because for most of the development, PackedScenes, and any resource with external resources, could not be loaded.
+> It's still included for convenience, and is how the included plugins render UI.
+You can view the docs for it [here](GDX.md)

 > [!WARNING]
 > `class_name` will not work as expected, since these files are not stored in the current directory.
 Use preloads instead, which have similar intellisense.
 The only difference is they cannot be used as types directly.